vlvagerviwager/protect-your-privacy/README.md

 # Protect your privacy
 Protect your privacy.
 Originally hosted on Tumblr, bringing it to Github to make it easier for others to contribute.

 All feedback re: content and formatting welcomed.

-Look for _fully_ open source tools, not just opened encryption implementation etc. European data protection laws tend to be stronger.
-Watch out for proprietary cores.
+* Look for _fully_ open source tools, not just opened encryption implementation etc.
+** Fully open source = peer review, no backdoors.
+* European data protection laws tend to be stronger.
+* Watch out for proprietary cores.

 Inspired by CITIZENFOUR.